 The local council is Bolton Metropolitan Borough and the postcode prefixes vary from BL1, BL2, Bl3, BL4, BL5, BL6 & BL7.
-The town hall building is in the centre of Bolton town centre is a stunning piece of work with grand steps which was shown off in the 2015 Warburton’s advert featuring Sylvester Stallone doing a Rocky spoof.
-Warburton is one of the key employers in Bolton and they are great ambassadors for Bolton.
+The town hall building is in the centre of Bolton town centre is a stunning piece of work with grand steps which was featured in the 2015 Warburton’s advert featuring Sylvester Stallone doing a Rocky spoof.
+Warburtons are one of the key employers in Bolton and they are great ambassadors for Bolton.
 There are wonderful employment opportunities in Bolton and the surrounding areas, plus there is a great entrepreneurial spirit within the town.

 Astley Bridge, Bolton

-Astley Bridge, Bolton is situated towards the north of Bolton, with the postcode Prefix of BL1 around two and half – three miles from Bolton town centre and approximately 12 miles from Manchester City Centre by road.
-We understand from Bolton Council Census 2001 documents that Astley Bridge has a population of around 13,000 and the whole covers around 683 hectares.
+Astley Bridge, Bolton is situated towards the north of Bolton, with the postcode Prefix of BL1 around 2.5 – 3 miles from Bolton town centre and approximately 12 miles from Manchester city centre by road.

-Within Astley Bridge there is an excellent variety of shops and businesses which serve the whole community.
-On the corner of Moss Bank Way and Blackburn Road (A666) is a the large Asda supermarket, Cardwells letting agents Astley Bridge, Bolton serve Astley Bridge.
-Foot Traffic and Tobbut Sports are popular sports shops, The World of Brass, a variety of hairdressers, salons and car mechanics.
+Within Astley Bridge there are an excellent variety of shops and businesses which serve the whole community.
+On the corner of Moss Bank Way and Blackburn Road (A666) is a the large Asda supermarket, Run Bolton and Tobutt Sports which are popular sports shops, The World of Brass, a variety of hairdressers, salons and car mechanics.

 Barrow Bridge, Bolton

 Barrow Bridge, Bolton is a beautiful hamlet / village positioned in a beautiful semi rural location close to Moss Bank Park, “the 63 steps” that lead into the wider countryside and a plethora of varied and beautiful properties that are likely to be within the Barrow Bridge conservation area.
-Cardwells have been successfully finding tenants properties to let in Barrow Bridge for over 30 years.
-This is conservation area status is designed to maintain the superb and picturesque Barrow Bridge that we enjoy at the moment.
+Cardwells have been successfully finding tenants properties to let in Barrow Bridge since 1982.
+This conservation area status is designed to maintain the superb and picturesque Barrow Bridge that we enjoy at the moment.

-Barrow Bridge is situated approximately North West of Bolton town centre, by road, it just beyond Moss Bank Park.
+Barrow Bridge is situated approximately North West of Bolton town centre by road, it’s just beyond Moss Bank Park.
 Barrow Bridge Road is the central road to the village, whilst several other roads such as Louvaine Avenue, Bazley Street, and Fourth Street are prominent in Barrow Bridge.
-There is a large variety of property in Barrow Bridge from substantial detached family homes set with extensive grounds, sizable semi detached, large multi level traditional terraced property, and the more traditional workers cottages.
-Cardwells have been successful letting agents in Barrow Bridge for over 30 years and have let the full spectrum of property types in Barrow Bridge.
-If you are looking for an letting agent in Barrow Bridge, Bolton look no further than Cardwells.
+There is a large variety of property in Barrow Bridge from substantial detached family homes set with extensive grounds, sizeable semi detached, large multi level traditional terraced properties and the more traditional workers cottages.
+Cardwells have been successful letting agents in Barrow Bridge since 1982 and have let the full spectrum of property types in Barrow Bridge.
+If you are looking for an letting agent in Barrow Bridge look no further than Cardwells.

 Heaton, Bolton is situated on the outskirts of Bolton Town Centre and has good transport links, schools and amenities.
-Bolton School, Heaton preschool nursery, Devonshire Road nursery and Cleveland’s Nursery & preparatory school are all very popular.
-Cardwells have been proudly letting properties in Heaton for over 30 years.
+Bolton School, Heaton preschool nursery, Devonshire Road nursery and Cleveland’s Nursery and Preparatory school are all very popular.
+Cardwells have been proudly letting properties in Heaton since 1982.
 Heaton is one of the three most expensive places to let property in Bolton along with Lostock and Edgworth.

-Chorley New Road and Chorley Old Road both run through the heart of Heaton and is bordered by Smithills, Halliwell, Deane and Lostock.
-Queens Park makes great retreat from the hustle and bustle of the town centre.
-The majority of property is traditional brick construction houses, which were originally built to accommodate the textile mill workers in the late 1800’s early 1900’s.
+Chorley New Road and Chorley Old Road both run through the heart of Heaton which is bordered by Smithills, Halliwell, Deane and Lostock.
+Queens Park makes a great retreat from the hustle and bustle of the town centre.
+The majority of property is traditional brick construction houses, which were originally built to accommodate the textile mill workers in the late 1800’s and early 1900’s.

 Commonwealth residents mainly from India and Pakistan came to the North West in the 1950’s and 1960’s to fill the gap of skilled labour workers.
 Bolton was attractive due to the number of textile mills.
-Cardwells have been renting property in Heaton for approximately 35 years (since 1982) and continues to be a popular place to invest in property, due to the proximity of Manchester and transport links including M61, A666, Bolton and Lostock train station.
+Cardwells have been renting property in Heaton since 1982 and it continues to be a popular place to invest in property due to the proximity of Manchester and transport links including the M61, A666 and Bolton and Lostock train stations.

-Sharples, Bolton is situated towards the north of Bolton, with the postcode Prefix of BL1 around two and half – three miles from Bolton town centre and approximately 13 miles from Manchester City Centre by road.
+Sharples is situated towards the north of Bolton, with the postcode prefix of BL1 around 2.5 – 3 miles from Bolton town centre and approximately 13 miles from Manchester city centre by road.
 It is set within easy reach of the excellent everyday amenities, yet also close to the some of Bolton’s countryside.

-Within Sharples there is an excellent variety of shops and businesses which serve the whole community.
-Just off Blackburn Road (A666) is a large Total petrol station and convenience store with a cash machine and parking, Asda supermarket is just along Blackburn Road, we at Cardwells Estate Agents Bolton serve Sharples.
-Foot Traffic and Tobbut Sports are popular sports shops which are within easy reach in neighbouring Astley Bridge.
+Within Sharples there are an excellent variety of shops and businesses which serve the whole community.
+Just off Blackburn Road (A666) is a large Total petrol station and convenience store with a cash machine and parking, Asda supermarket is just along Blackburn Road, with Run Bolton and Tobutt being popular sports shops which are within easy reach in neighbouring Astley Bridge.

-There is a large variety of property in Sharples, from Apartments at the PJ Livesesy converted Holden’s Mill which was once at the heart of the areas cotton industry.
-There is a large stock of traditional terraced and semi detached properties and an excellent selection of detached family style homes, examples of these can be found on Sharples Avenue and Eastgrove Ave, Andew Lane and Thornham Drive to name a few.
+There is a large variety of property in Sharples, from apartments at the PJ Livesey converted Holden’s Mill which was once at the heart of the areas cotton industry.
+There is a large stock of traditional terraced and semi detached properties and an excellent selection of detached family style homes, examples of these can be found on Sharples Avenue and Eastgrove Avenue, Andrew Lane and Thornham Drive to name a few.
 At Cardwells Letting Agents we always find that Sharples has a strong level of demand from a variety of tenants.
-As such if you are looking for a property to let in Sharples to let your property, Cardwells can help, just call us on 01204 381281.
+As such if you are looking for a property to let in Sharples to let your property Cardwells can help, just call us on 01204 381281.
 Additionally if you need to let out a property in Sharples, Cardwells lettings agents are here to help you.

 Smithills is predominantly a residential area of Bolton, Greater Manchester.
 It gives its name to an electoral ward of the wider Metropolitan Borough of Bolton.
 Derived from the old English smebe for smooth and hyll for a hill, the area was first recorded as Smythell as far back as 1322.
-Cardwells have been successfully letting homes in Smithills for over 35 years.
+Cardwells have been successfully letting homes in Smithills since 1982.

 Little Bolton, Bolton

-Little Bolton is a small area in Bolton situated close to the town centre, with the postcode prefix of BL1, approx 11.5 miles from Manchester City Centre by road.
+Little Bolton is a small area in Bolton situated close to the town centre with the postcode prefix of BL1, approximately 11.5 miles from Manchester City Centre by road.